claresudbery/clare-wiki-ably/pages/think/events/other-talks/aotb21.md

 * TDD makes coding more fun, and @EmilyBache has been on a mission for a long time to spread that joy to other programmers.
 * There's currently no obvious or clear career path to becoming a technical coach. @EmilyBache wants to change this!
 She has written a book, Technical Agile Coaching with the Samman Method (https://leanpub.com/techagilecoach), and has a website: https://sammancoaching.org/.
 She aims to offer training to coaches wishing to use the Samman coaching method.

-Emily feedback

-* The video was confusing - couldn't properly see or hear, so the rules and participants and actions were unclear

-3/9/21, Jim barritt - software architecture
+## 3/9/21, Jim barritt - software architecture

 * "all models are wrong but some are useful" - George box
     * Principles